andykee/lentil/docs/user/basics.planes.rst

 * :attr:`~lentil.Pupil.amplitude` - Defines the relative electric field amplitude
   transmission through the pupil
-* :attr:`~lentil.Pupil.phase` - Defines the electric field phase shift that a wavefront experiences when propagating through the pupil.
-This term is commonly known as the optical path difference (OPD).
+* :attr:`~lentil.Pupil.opd` - Defines the optical path difference that a wavefront experiences when propagating through the pupil.
 * :attr:`~lentil.Pupil.mask` - Defines the binary mask over which the pupil data is valid.
 If `mask` is 2-dimensional, the pupil is assumed to be monolithic.
 If `mask` is 3-dimensional, the pupil is assumed to be segmented with the segment masks